Oral Herpes (cont.)

 Herpes simplex virus (HSV) is a DNA virus that causes sores in and around the mouth.
 Two herpes subtypes may cause these sores.

-These viruses enter the body through small cuts, abrasions, or breaks in the skin or mucous membranes.
+These herpes viruses enter the body through small cuts, abrasions, or breaks in the skin or mucous membranes.
+The incubation period for herpes simplex infections is about three to six days.
+Transmission (spread) of the virus is person to person and more likely to occur if blisters or lesions are present.
 The majority enter after an uninfected person has direct contact with someone carrying the virus (either with or without noticeable lesions).
 Simply touching an infected person is often the way children get exposed.
-Adolescents and adults frequently get exposed by skin contact also but may get their first exposure by kissing or sexual contact, especially for HSV-2.
+Adolescents and adults frequently get exposed by skin contact but may get their first exposure by kissing or sexual contact (oral and/or genital contact), especially for HSV-2.
+Statistical studies suggest that about 80%-90% of people in the U.S. have been exposed to HSV-1 and about 30% have been exposed to HSV-2.
+Usually, the contagious period continues until lesions heal.
+Some people (estimated from 30%-50%) occasionally shed herpes virus while having few or no associated symptoms or signs.

-The HSV viruses multiply in the human cells by overtaking and utilizing most of the human cells functions.
+The HSV viruses multiply in the human cell by overtaking and utilizing most of the human cells functions.
 One of the HSV steps in multiplication is to take control of the human cell's nucleus and alter its structure.
-The altered nucleus (enlarged and lobulated or multinucleated) is what is used to help diagnose HSV infections by microscopic examination.
+The altered nucleus (enlarged and lobulated or multinucleated) is what actually is used to help diagnose herpes simplex infections by microscopic examination.
 The reason sores appear is because as they mature the many HSV particles rupture the human cell's membrane as they break out of the cell.

 Must Read Articles Related to Oral Herpes